 Identifying Anxiety Disorders

 Anxiety is described as an emotional condition characterized by feelings of tension, worry, or unease.
 These emotions may be coupled with physical symptoms such as high blood pressure.
 Anxiety is a very normal and even helpful response in certain circumstances.
 Sometimes anxiety can keep us safe from danger or be a motivating force for self-improvement.
-However, when anxiety begins to interfere with daily life, it is time to consider professional help.
+However, when anxiety begins to interfere with daily life, it is time to consider an online therapist for anxiety.

 Different Types of Anxiety